Initialization

 speed: 400, // Animation duration in milliseconds

-moreLink: '<span>Read More</span>', // Text for the expand button
+moreLink: '<span>Read More</span>', // Expand button text

-lessLink: '<span>Collapse</span>' // Text for the collapse button
+lessLink: '<span>Collapse</span>' // Collapse button text

 });